SURFscz/pam-weblogin/doc/protocol.md

 ![Flow overview](flow.svg "Technical design")

 The flow is as follows (more details below):
-1. User logs in to a terminal application (e.g., using ssh)
+1. User logs in to a terminal application (e.g. using ssh)
 1. SSH starts PAM-WebSSO module
 1. Pam-WebSSO initiates a backend call to the WebSSO-server (e.g., `https://websso.server/req` endpoint).
 It sends the incoming `username` and receives a `session_id`, a `challenge_url` and a `sso_freshness`.
 1. based on the `sso_freshness`, the PAM module can decide to accept the connection right away
-1. If not, the pam module presents the `challenge_url` to the user and prompt for a pin
+1. If not, the pam module presents the `challenge_url` to the user and prompts for a pin
-1. The user copies the `challenge_url` (e.g., `https://websso.server/login/session`) to their browser.
+1. The user copies the `challenge_url` (e.g. `https://websso.server/login/session`) to their browser.
 1. The WebSSO-server asks the user to log in (using local accounts, OIDC, etc).
 1. If the user has successfully authenticated, the WebSSO server checks if the known (registered) username of this user matches the username that was provided to the `/req` endpoint.
 1. If everything checks out, the WebSSO-server generates a pin and presents it to the user.